-A student shall not use violence, force, coercion or threat to cause the disruption or interruption of the school day or extracurricular activity.
-(False alarms, bomb threats, etc.)
+A student shall not use violence, force, and coercion, or engage in any other behaviors that may inhibit, or threaten to disrupt the school day or extracurricular activity.
+(False alarms, bomb threats, vandalism, etc.)

 B. Damage to School Property

 A student shall not cause or attempt to cause damage to school property including buildings, grounds, equipment, supplies, or materials.